xiaobo1213812/FBN/README.md

 ### 📊The Conditional Probability Tables (CPT)

+The conditional probability table(CPT) of leaf nodes and intermediate nodes in the Bayesian network can be obtained from the mapping of fault tree logic gates, and the node association strengths are input into Niosy-OR model to obtain the CPT of each node.

 | **Cause**               | **Causes type**       | **Association strength（conditional probability）**                                                                 |
 |-------------------------|-----------------------|-------------------------------------------------------------------------------------------------------------------|
 | Manufacturing defect x1 | Material factors Y1   | P(y1 \| x1=0, x2=0) = 0.0000<br>P(y1 \| x1=0, x2=1) = 0.5400<br>P(y1 \| x1=1, x2=0) = 0.5950<br>P(y1 \| x1=1, x2=1) = 0.8137 |